keypup-io/cloudenvoy/README.md

 This helper is useful for sending basic messages however it is not the preferred way of sending messages as you will quickly clutter your application with message formatting logic over time.

-Cloudenvoy provides an object-oriented way of sending messages allowing developers to separate their core business logic from the message formatting logic.
+Cloudenvoy provides an object-oriented way of sending messages allowing developers to separate their core business logic from any kind of message formatting logic.
 These are called `Publishers`.

 The example below shows you how to publish new users to a topic using Cloudenvoy publishers:
 ```ruby